axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/carousel/README.md

 Currently, one mode value is recognized: `all` switches to horizontal layout of child elements for viewports &gt;= 992px.
 In that layout, _all_ child elements are visible, they fill the viewport width seamlessly, and carousel navigation is suppressed.

+### overlay

+This Boolean attribute, when present, forces carousel navigation arrows to be visually placed over the child elements (z-index: 1).
+The intended use is with images, and for best results it is advisable to also style arrow color and overlay height via `arrowstyle`
+(e.g. `arrowstyle="color:#fff; height:calc(100% - 90px)"`).

 ## Child Elements